Your membership has expired

 Choose reliable products.
 Higher prices could persist, so choose products that are likely to serve you well in the long term.
 CR members can use our ratings to review the most and least reliable brands in many categories, including central air conditioning systems, dishwashers, dryers, heat pumps, refrigerators, vacuums, and washing machines.

 Shop for older models.
 TVs, laptops, and smartphones that are a year or two old often remain available at stores even after newer models arrive.
+The iPhone 16, for example, dropped $100 in price after Apple introduced the iPhone 17 in September.
+The AirPods Pro 2 and Apple Watch 10 are selling at a nice price now, too ($139 and $249, respectively).

 Consider a used or refurbished product.
 While this advice doesn’t work equally well for all categories, you might find that purchasing a factory-refreshed or gently used appliance, laptop, or phone can save you money.
 Apple, Best Buy, LG, Samsung, and others certify the items they resell and even offer new warranties.

 Use CR for Smart Buys and up-to-the-minute deals.
 Consult our ratings for help finding products with a nice price and admirable performance.
 Apple and Samsung both sell well-made, budget-friendly phones, for example.
-(See the iPhone SE and the Galaxy A25 5G.)
+(See the iPhone 16e and the Galaxy A25 5G.)
 They’re much less expensive than flagship models but still do almost everything you want a modern smartphone to do.

 Chris Raymond